thofle/temperature/README.md

 # temperatures

 ## To Do
-- [x] Read temperatures and save to local database
-- [ ] Design "protocol" (ecrypted JSON)
+- Design "protocol" (ecrypted JSON)
-- [ ] Create API for webserver
+- Create API for webserver
-- [ ] Update webserver through API
+- Update webserver through API
-- [ ] Update central database periodically with high res data
+- Update central database periodically with high res data

 ## client-scripts
 Scripts running on the client side